Capital gains tax: how will it affect your portfolio?

 9. Can costs be deducted?

-The Reynders tax is a 30% tax on the capital gains of certain investment funds or ETFs that invest (partly) in bonds.
-The Reynders tax continues to exist, but is only applied to the interest portion.
-Profits that are not yet subject to the Reynders tax will now be eligible for capital gains tax.
+The Reynders tax is a 30% tax on capital gains of certain investment funds or ETFs that invest (partly) in bonds.
+The Reynders tax may continue to exist, but it will only be applied to the interest component.
+Profits that are not yet subject to the Reynders tax may now qualify for capital gains tax.

 If, for example, you invest in US shares in USD and realise a capital gain that exceeds the exempted limit, but ultimately ends up below it upon conversion to EUR due to an unfavourable exchange rate, it is unclear how this should be calculated.
 The question is whether the 'official' capital gain in EUR should be based on the rate at the time of purchase and sale, or on the basis of your actual received cash flow after conversion.

 Furthermore, which exchange rate applies in case of multiple purchases made at different times?
 Will the calculations use a weighted average or look at the specific rates for each transaction?
-What about a dollar position you have had for some time, which has meanwhile changed banks or brokers?
+What about a dollar position you have had for some time and which has changed banks or brokers in the meantime?